asangvnit/sysprog-workshop/Setup.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Prerequisites for Systems Programming Workshop
+## Prerequisites for Systems Programming Workshop

+Following sections describe conceptual prerequisites and system requiremnents and prerequisites for this workshop

 ## What you should know?